massalabs/massa-sc-toolkit/packages/massa-proto-cli/README.md

 }
 ```

-Note:
-- Make sure to set the --out argument to a directory inside `/assembly/contracts/`
-- In the package.json file, add the "-r" option after the compiler command for the "build" script

 ## Contributing
-Contributions are always welcome!
-If you would like to contribute to Massa-Proto-cli, please read our [Contributing Guidelines](https://github.com/massalabs/massa-sc-toolkit/blob/main/CONTRIBUTING.md).
+Contributions to Massa-Proto-CLI are always welcome!
+If you would like to contribute, please read our [Contributing Guidelines](https://github.com/massalabs/massa-sc-toolkit/blob/main/CONTRIBUTING.md)for more information.